-Change in Control Arrangements
+Severance and Change in Control Arrangements

-We have employment agreements with David J. Drachman, our President and Chief Executive Officer, Julie A. Piton, our Vice President, Finance and Administration and Chief Financial Officer and Patricia J. Kennedy, our Vice President and General Manager, International.
-The treatment of equity awards and specific provisions of each employment agreement is discussed below.
+We have employment agreements with Michael H. Carrel, our President and Chief Executive Officer, Andrew L. Lux, our Senior Vice President R&D, Operations and QA and Patricia J. Kennedy, our Vice President and General Manager, International.
+We also have Change in Control Agreements with Ms. Kennedy, Mr. Seith, our Senior Vice President of Sales and Marketing, and Mr. Wade, our Vice President and Chief Financial Officer.